adeturner/exampleTrigger/README.md

 Example of a cloud platform agnostic serverless event trigger

-Currently the infra build is just GCP with Pubsub and Firestore database
+This is a Pubsub specific trigger which receives the new message and depending on the message type either add, updates or deletes a database

-The use of github.com/adeturner/persistenceServices means extension to other clouds should be simple
+The database type is hidden from the trigger by the use of github.com/adeturner/persistenceServices.
+This should mean extension to other databases should be simpler

 To add additional triggers into the project: